voicebase/voicebase-docs/docs/how-to-guides/hello-world.rst

     --header "Authorization: Bearer ${TOKEN}" \
     | jq

-Many of the Developer Guides will address how to use specific options in the configuration attachment to address various Use Cases.
+The 'How-to' guides in this documentation show configurations for each feature of the VoiceBase platform, including an overall`sample <https://configuration.html>`__.

 .. _tools:

 A Quick Note on Tools
 ---------------------

-- **curl**: The examples in this documentation make heavy use of `curl`_ for making HTTP requests to the API.
+- **curl**: The examples in this documentation make use of `curl`_ for making HTTP requests to the API.
 - **jq**: The `jq`_ tool helps parse JSON responses and work with JSON data.

 .. _curl: https://curl.haxx.se/docs/manpage.html